ubaumann/naf_workshop_NUTS/docs/lab.md

 Note: If you do end up implementing this in Napalm after the workshop, the Internet will thank you—and so will we.

+!!! warning Python path

+    For Pytest to discover your custom module, it is important that the project's root folder is included in the Python path.
+You can ensure this by running Pytest as a Python module: [`uv run python -m pytest`](https://docs.pytest.org/en/stable/how-to/usage.html#calling-pytest-through-python-m-pytest)

 ### 📝 OSPF Neighbor Count

 Implement a custom test case to support the following YAML test definition: